Before We Had Words: The Origin of Our Creative Urge

 We made things because something inside us needed to respond to the world.
 To leave a mark, to communicate, to understand.

-Creativity isn't a modern luxury.
-It's ancient.
+Creativity isn't a modern need or luxury.
+It's an ancient urge.
 The same impulse that made early humans grind pigments and press their hands against cave walls is the same one that makes us pick up a brush today.

 It helped us survive.
 Early humans didn't just hunt and gather.
 They imagined.
 They invented tools they'd never seen before.
 They looked at a stone and saw a blade.
 They looked at fire and saw warmth, light, protection.